windmaple/planestrike_flutter/README.md

 # Reinforcement Learning Example

+This project is an on-device game built with TensorFlow and Flutter.
 Refer to [Medium Blog](https://windmaple.medium.com/playing-a-board-game-on-device-using-tensorflow-lite-and-fluter-a7c865b9aefc) for a simple introduction of the game and how it's built.

 ### Overview